-The National Ski Patrol Safety Team will be the leader in mountain safety, education, awareness and hazards reduction.
+The NSP Safety Team will be the leader in mountain safety, education, awareness, and hazards reduction.

-The National Ski Patrol Safety Team is the leader of the ski industry in education and mountain safety for employee and guests.
-We will represent all members of the National Ski Patrol organization, and its mission statement, with the highest level of patroller knowledge, skills, commitment to creativity, and integrity.
+The NSP Safety Team strives to be the leader in the ski industry in education, awareness, and mountain safety for employees and guests.
+We will accomplish this by aligning and collaborating with other like-minded organizations.
+We will represent all members of the National Ski Patrol organization with the highest level of patroller skills, commitment to creativity, and integrity.

 Brett Henyon's interests in safety extend far past patrolling.
 An EMS professional since 1990, Brett works part-time as a flight paramedic with the University of Virginia-Pegasus Flight Operations.
 Full-time, Brett owns a management training and development business.
-He started ski patrolling in 1998 at Wintergreen, and is currently a Certified patroller and the co-coordinator for the Southern Division Certified OEC team.
-He won a Purple Merit Star in 2003.
+He started ski patrolling in 1998 at Wintergreen, and is currently a Certified patroller and the co-coordinator for the Southern Division Leadership Development Program.
+He was awarded a Purple Merit Star in 2003.
 In addition to patrolling, Brett works as a Saturday evening mountain manager at Wintergreen Resort, overseeing all aspects of slope and resort safety.
-Email Brett Henyon.

-Appointment Number 6192.
-Over the years, he has held a variety of divisional and regional leadership positions, and has been dedicated to teaching and training ski patrollers.
-Tim is both an instructor and instructor trainer in Outdoor Emergency Care and toboggan handling.
+Tim lives is currently a Senior patroller at Squaw Valley, California.
+He has been a patroller for 37 years, beginning at Bridger Bowl in Bozeman, Montana, and earned National Appointment Number 6192.
+He has held a variety of divisional and regional leadership positions, and has been dedicated to teaching and training ski patrollers.
+Tim is both an instructor and instructor trainer in Outdoor Emergency Care and Outdoor Emergency Transportation.
 He has been involved in the EMS community, and has been a champion for safety in facilities management for a variety of California universities.

-Jason Tamulen's work in the safety field has been ongoing for many years, both personally and professionally.
-He has been an emergency medical technician since 1992, and a police officer since 1996.
-Jason started as a ski patroller at Wachusett Mountain Ski Area in Massachusetts in 1988.
-During his years patrolling, he received the Junior Ski Patrol Award, Candidate Patroller of the Year, and became an OEC instructor.
-He has been a Senior patroller since 1993, and for the past two years has been the instructor of record for the annual patroller candidate class.
+Jason has been an EMT since 1992 and a police officer since 1996.
+He started as a patroller at Wachusett Mountain Ski Area in Massachusetts in 1988 and received the Candidate Patroller of the Year and became an OEC instructor.
+He has been a Senior alpine patroller since 1993, and for several years has been the instructor of record for the annual patroller candidate class.
 Jason is an accident reconstructionist and has worked with the community promoting public safety for many years.
-Jason is excited to have been selected for the Safety Team, and looks forward to working with the NSP Safety Team to promote the mission statement.
-Email Jason Tamulen.
+During the 2014-2015 ski season, Jason was selected as the National Outstanding Alpine patroller.